Ahrengot/autoheight-textarea/readme.md

     ]
 ```

-Feel free to add any elements next to the textarea inside of the autoheight-textarea element.
-E.g. you could implement a Bootstrap textarea with help text like so:
+Feel free to add any other elements inside of the autoheight-textarea node.
+For instance, you could implement a Bootstrap textarea with form help text like so:

 ```HTML
 <div class="form-group">